 Every industry uses energy, but three industries account for most of the total U.S. industrial sector energy consumption.
 The U.S. Energy Information Administration estimates that in 2019, the bulk chemical industry was the largest industrial consumer of energy followed by the refining industry and the mining industry.

 Energy sources used as feedstocks

 Some manufacturers use energy sources as feedstocks—raw materials—in their manufacturing processes.
 (Manufacturers are a subset of the industrial sector, which includes manufacturing, agriculture, construction, forestry, and mining.)
 For example, HGLs are feedstocks for making plastics and chemicals.
 According to the 2014 Manufacturing Energy Consumption Survey (MECS), feedstocks accounted for about 5.3 quadrillion British thermal units (Btu), or about 28% of total first use of energy by U.S. manufacturers in 2014.2

 - The following are types of feedstocks used by manufacturers, amounts used in trillion Btu (TBtu), and percent shares of total manufacturing feedstock used in 2014:

 - HGLs2,363 TBtu45%

 - coke and breeze81 TBtu2%

 Other includes petroleum products such as residual and distillate fuel oils, asphalt, lubricants, waxes, and petrochemicals.

-1 Total U.S. energy consumption includes primary energy consumption and net electricity imports.
-Total energy consumption by the sector includes primary energy consumption, purchased electricity, and electrical system energy losses associated with purchased electricity.
-End-use energy consumption by the sector excludes electrical system energy losses.
+1 End-use energy consumption includes primary energy consumption by the sector and retail electricity sales to (or purchases by) the sector.
+Total energy consumption includes primary energy consumption, retail electricity sales/purchases, and electrical system energy losses associated with the retail electricity sales/purchases.

 2 Source: U.S. Energy Information Administration, Manufacturing Energy Consumption Survey 2014, Tables 1.2 and 2.2, October 2017